 The Smart Thing To Do

-Every first-time homebuyer in California needs to obtain a mortgage pre-qualification is a wise and simple option for potential first-time homebuyers, and in the long run can save you both time, money, and headaches.
+Every first-time homebuyer in California needs to obtain a mortgage prequalification is a wise and simple option for potential first-time homebuyers, and in the long run can save you both time, money, and headaches.

-Approval on your application will be based on a number of factors, such as your income, your job status, and your credit history among other things.
+Approval of your application will be based on a number of factors, such as your income, your job status, and your credit history among other things.
 In most cases, you will receive a response on your application within 24-48 hours, which can help to speed up the process and enables you to get on with finding your new home.

 What Happens Next

-The next step in the first time home buyer process is finding a home to make an offer on.
+The next step in the first-time home buyer process is finding a home to make an offer on.
 Make sure you stay in contact with the Loan Officer during this process and don’t hesitate to get updated quotes and loan payment information.